-Water heaters are an investment, and like any investment, it pays off if you take good care of it.
-Many issues you might run into with your water heater aren’t signs it needs replaced immediately – just that a small part of it might need replaced or repaired.
+Water heaters are an investment.
+It pays to take good care of it.
+An issue with your water heater doesn’t always mean it needs replaced.
+It may just need a repair.
 Don’t pay the price of a brand new water heater if the one you have still has years left on its life.

-Kay Plumbing will assess the issues with your water heater and tell you what it needs to run again the same day you call.
-If we can repair it, we will; and if we can’t or think it’s not recommendable, we’ll explain why.
+Kay Plumbing will assess your water heater the same day you call.
+If we can repair it, we will; and if we can’t, we’ll explain why.

 Life-Extending Water Heater Repair Services